nion-software/nionswift/docs/user_interface.rst

     :width: 321
     :alt: Activity Panel

 The activity panel displays changes to computations and updates during live data acquisition or editing.
-Activity will only be displayed if a computation is actively running.
-Otherwise, the panel will not show anything.
+When no computation is actively running, the panel is empty.

 Some computations are connected to a graphic.
-In this case, the activity panel will only display activity info while the graphic is being moved or manipulated.
-A computation like this is not always active.
+When such a graphic is being moved or manipulated, the activity panel displays activity information for the associated computation.

 .. _Collections Panel: